aakarshpateriya/AI-Safety-Incident-Dashboard/README.md

 This is a frontend assignment for HumanChain, implementing an **AI Safety Incident Dashboard**.
 The dashboard displays, filters, sorts, and logs AI safety incidents with a clean and interactive UI.

+Visit for the app : [  https://ai-safety-incident-dashboard-kmvk-2hbcjr7zl.vercel.app/ ]

 ---

 ## 🛠️ Tech Stack